powersync-ja/powersync-swift/Sources/PowerSync/attachments/README.md

 A [PowerSync](https://powersync.com) library to manage attachments in Swift apps.

-This package is included in the PowerSync Core module.

 ## Alpha Release

 Attachment helpers are currently in an alpha state, intended strictly for testing.
 Expect breaking changes and instability as development continues.